AndersDeath/diary2/README.md

 # 28 July 2022 - Thursday - Yerevan

 bolshakov@shitesova.com - is based on Zoho.
-Password is standard
+Password is standard.
+I've started implementation of email verification.
+Also I finished with fixing some issues.
+Also I've met Alexander Tupavov.
+This a man I worked with many years ago.